Frequently Asked Questions

 What if I want to audition on two instruments?

-As part of SYO’s Endangered Instrument Program, applicants who undertake a second audition on either viola, double bass or bassoon are granted this second audition free of charge.
+Musicians who choose to do a second audition on either viola, double bass or bassoon are granted this second audition free of charge.

 You can indicate if you are auditioning for one of these on your form.